-Investments within the SSAS generally enjoy freedom from UK tax on income and capital gains.
-However, if an investment is regarded as taxable property, it will be subject to tax charges prescribed by legislation.
+Investments within your SSAS will generally enjoy freedom from UK tax on income and capital gains.
+However, if investments are regarded as taxable property or result in payments which HMRC deem to be unauthorised payments, they will be subject to tax charges prescribed by legislation.

-Contributions in excess of the annual allowance will be subject to a tax charge at a level which effectively removes the tax relief on the excess amount, unless this contribution is made in the same tax year in which the member dies or retires due to serious ill health.
+Contributions in excess of the applicable limits will be subject to a tax charge at your highest marginal rate of income tax, unless this contribution is made in the same tax year in which you die or receive a Serious III Health Lump Sum.